wizos/awesome-stars-eryajf/README.md

 *   [wangchenyan/ponymusic](https://github.com/wangchenyan/ponymusic) - An Android online music player like NetEase Cloud Music, based on Media3 and ExoPlayer

 *   [orgzly-revived/orgzly-android-revived](https://github.com/orgzly-revived/orgzly-android-revived) - Outliner for taking notes and managing to-do lists

-*   [greatfire/envoy](https://github.com/greatfire/envoy) - C and Java Library derived from Chromium Cronet which can be used to make Android apps resistant to censorship

 *   [danilkinkin/buckwheat](https://github.com/danilkinkin/buckwheat) - App that helps you spend money wisely for Android made with Jetpack Compose